EPFL-ENAC/enac-it4r-repo-python/README.md

 ## How to use this template ?

+On github (or any other git repository) :

 1. Create a brand new Github repository to host your project.

-1. Clone this repository to your local machine.
+On your local computer :

 1. Install Cookiecutter: If you haven't already, you need to install Cookiecutter on your system.
 You can use pip, the Python package manager, to install Cookiecutter by running the following command:

     ```bash